Moussaka (Gratin d'Aubergines et Viande Hachée)

 Moussaka and Greek Culture: A Symbolic Dish

 Moussaka is not just a dish, but a symbol of the conviviality and sharing that characterize Greek culture.
-It is often prepared for large family gatherings, religious feasts or celebrations, where it is shared with friends and family.
-Moussaka embodies the spirit of Greek cuisine, with its focus on fresh ingredients, authentic flavors and generous hospitality.
-To share a moussaka is to celebrate Greece’s culinary heritage and perpetuate a tradition that goes back centuries.
+Very often, it is prepared for large family gatherings, religious feasts or celebrations, where it is shared with friends and family.
+In this way, moussaka fully embodies the spirit of Greek cuisine, centered on fresh ingredients, authentic flavors and generous hospitality.
+In short, to share a moussaka is to celebrate Greece’s culinary heritage and perpetuate a centuries-old tradition.